Llamahair-AI/llamahair-example/README.md

    - The ID format allows direct message lookup later

 2. When a response is received:
-   - For "ok" responses: No action taken
-   - For "not-ok" responses:
    - Parse channelId and messageId from the response ID
    - Fetch the message using Discord's API
-     - Add ❌ reaction to mark inappropriate content
+   - Create a thread on the message
+   - Send a detailed response message in the thread containing:
+     - Output or outputs (if available)
+     - Summary (if available)
+     - Reasoning (if available)

 ### Incoming Responses
 Llamahair.ai sends moderation results to the webhook endpoint.
 The bot handles two types of incoming requests:

 1. Validation Requests: Used to verify the webhook endpoint
-2. Moderation Responses: Contains the moderation result with either:
+2. Moderation Responses: Contains the moderation result which may include:
-   - `"output": "ok"` - Message is acceptable
-   - `"output": "not-ok"` - Message violates rules, marked with ❌
+   - `output`: Single output value
+   - `outputs`: Array of multiple outputs
+   - `summary`: Summary of the analysis
+   - `reasoning`: Detailed explanation of the decision

+The bot creates a thread for each moderated message and includes all available response information.

 See the API Endpoints section for detailed request/response formats.